brunorijsman/rift-python/doc/command-line-interface.md

 * Control-E: Move cursor to the end of the line.

-The CLI does not yet support any of the following features:
+* Question mark: Context-sensitive help.

-* Command completion: you must manually enter the complete command; you cannot enter partial commands or use tab to complete commands.
+The CLI does not yet support the following features:

-* Interactive context-sensitive help: you can enter "help" or "?" and press enter at the end of a partial command line to get context-sensitive help.
-But after reading the help text, you must manually re-enter the command line.
+* Tab to complete commands.

 ## Command Line Interface Commands